 With fall in full swing, many begin to anticipate fondly the upcoming holidays and the meals that accompany them.
 While many are already looking forward to the Christmas holidays, don’t overlook Thanksgiving and the occasion it provides to reflect on our lives and the much we have been given.

-The American Farm Bureau has conducted an annual informal price survey of classic items found on the Thanksgiving Day dinner table for more than 30 years.
-The cost for this year’s Thanksgiving feast came in at $48.91, a 1-cent price increase from last year’s average.
-The big-ticket item – a 16-pound turkey – came in at a total of $20.80, roughly $1.30 per pound.
+The American Farm Bureau has conducted an annual informal price survey of classic items found on the Thanksgiving Day dinner table for more than 40 years.
+Nationally, the cost for this year’s Thanksgiving feast came in at $55.18, a 5% decrease from last year’s average.
+The big-ticket item – a 16-pound turkey – came in at a total of $21.50, roughly $1.34 per pound.
+In Utah, the total meal average is .44 cents more expensive, mostly on account of sweet potatoes being more expensive than the national average.
+However, the cost of the star of the show -- the 16 lb. turkey -- is about a dollar less expensive, $20.51, than the national average.

 Comparing notes on the cost of the meal, favorite recipes and the Macy’s Thanksgiving Day Parade floats are time-honored traditions of the holiday.
 If you’re interested in establishing a new tradition this Thanksgiving, consider thanking a farmer, either in person or through social media.